hsuanhauliu/security-webcam/README.md

 # Security Webcam

-A security camera system using computer webcam that auto-saves clips when a person's face is detected.
+A motion-sensing webcam-based security system that auto-saves important footages.

 ## How It Works

-- After the program is executed, it will start recording via webcam on your computer.
-All frames are saved in a buffer which is used to keep only the most recent frames (size depends on the buffer_length set initially).
+- After the program starts, it will start recording via webcam on your computer.
+All frames are saved in a buffer which is used to save the most recent frames (default to 5 seconds) before any motion is detected.
-- Every time a face is detected, it will start recording all the frames until a few seconds after the face is no longer within the camera frame.
-The number of seconds it will wait before saving the clip also equals to the buffer_length.
-A .mov file will be created and named after the recorded time.
+- Every time a face is detected, it will start saving all the frames until motion is no longer being detected.
+All videos are saved in mov format and placed in the specified directory (default to current directory).
 - The program will then resume to recording and repeat the same process until the user terminates the program.
+- If the footage is longer than a certain amount of time (default to 5 minutes), the footage will be segmented into smaller video files.

 ## Features

-- Custom FPS and buffer length settings.
+- Customizable settings (fps, buffer length, segmentation length, etc)
 - Real-time face detection.
 - CLI provides easy execution.
-- Ability to see the recording in real-time.
+- Ability to see the video stream happening in real-time.

 ## Getting Started